encode/django-rest-framework/docs/api-guide/authentication.md

 ## Django OAuth Toolkit

 The [Django OAuth Toolkit][django-oauth-toolkit] package provides OAuth 2.0 support and works with Python 3.4+.
-The package is maintained by [Evonove][evonove] and uses the excellent [OAuthLib][oauthlib].
+The package is maintained by [jazzband][jazzband] and uses the excellent [OAuthLib][oauthlib].
 The package is well documented, and well supported and is currently our **recommended package for OAuth 2.0 support**.

 #### Installation & configuration